-Wearing ski helmet is like fastening the seat belt in the car.
+Wearing a ski helmet is like fastening the seat belt in the car.
 The absolutely obvious thing when going skiing.
 Big progress towards safety was made in past years.
 Now you will hardly find anyone in the skiing resort who will not wear a ski helmet.
 But how do you pick the right ski/snowboard helmet?
-Good looking, comfortable and with the highest possible protection?
+Good looking, comfortable, and with the highest possible protection?
 Here is our ultimate guide to the best ski/snowboard helmets.

 Our choice – Top Ski Helmet